Brexit? Trump vs. Comey? Who cares? Stocks up again

 U.S. stocks rose Friday even though Theresa May's Conservative Party lost its majority in parliament.
 This could make it difficult for the U.K.'s official Brexit negotiations, scheduled to start on June 19, to begin on time.

 But the Dow popped about 100 points to hit a new all-time high.
-The S&P 500 and Nasdaq notched more records as well.
-CNNMoney's Fear & Greed Index, which looks at seven measures of market sentiment, even moved back into Greed territory.
+The S&P 500 and Nasdaq notched more records as well -- although several high-profile tech stocks took a tumble in mid-afternoon trading.

+And CNNmoney's Fear & Greed Index, which looks at seven measures of market sentiment, even moved back into Greed territory.

 Investors are not only shrugging off any worries about a much more chaotic Brexit -- and the implications that it could have on the U.K. economy and eurozone.